YaleSpinup/tweaser/README.md

 `Answers` are the predefined responses to a question.
 Answers are created administratively and have text and a type (`input`, or `choice`).
 An answer `belongs_to` a question.

+## Responses

+`Responses` are the responses to questions from users.
+A response is POST'd to the endpoint for a question.
+The response may have more than one `Answer` and some text if the `Answer` type is `input`.
+Responses have a `many_to_many` relationship with `Answers`.

 [Powered by Buffalo](http://gobuffalo.io)